SpicyGoldfish9/Personal-Website/README.md

 # Personal Website

 Welcome to my personal website!
-This project contains the code for a simple personal site hosted using [GitHub Pages](https://pages.github.com/).
+This project contains the code for a simple personal website hosted using [GitHub Pages](https://pages.github.com/).

 ## 📄 Pages

 - **Home**: The main landing page of the website (`index.html`)
-- **Gallery**: A page showcasing images (`images.html`)
+- **Gallery**: A page showcasing my OC volleyball team (`images.html`)

 ## 🎨 Styles